michaelrausch/Notes/Python/Notes/async_await/event_loop.md

 # Asynchronous Event Loop

 In Python, the event loop is a mechanism that manages the execution of asynchronous code.
-The event loop is a central component of the `asyncio` library, which is built-in library for asynchronous programming in Python.
+The event loop is a central component of the `asyncio` library, which is a built-in library for asynchronous programming in Python.

 The event loop is responsible for scheduling the execution of asynchronous tasks and managing the flow of control between them.
 It uses a non-blocking I/O model, which means that it can handle multiple tasks concurrently without waiting for any of them to complete.